from a handpicked tutor in LIVE 1-to-1 classes

 No, an isosceles triangle can be an acute angle, right angle, or obtuse-angled triangle depending upon the measure of the angles it has.

-The area of the scalene triangle is used to find the area occupied by the scalene triangle within its sides.
-The area of the scalene triangle is half of the product of the base to the height of the scalene triangle.
-Thus, the area of the scalene triangle, with a base "b" and height "h" is given as "1/2 × b × h".
+The area of a scalene triangle is half of the product of the base and the height of the triangle.
+Thus, the area of the scalene triangle, with a base 'b and height 'h' is expressed as Area of scalene triangle = 1/2 × b × h

 What is the Formula Used for Finding the Area of a Right Triangle?

-The formula used for finding the area of a right triangle of base (b) and height (h) is 1/2 × base × height (or) 1/2 × b × h.
+The formula used for finding the area of a right triangle of base (b) and height (h) is, Area of a right triangle = 1/2 × base × height.

 What is an Equilateral Triangle?